 The Expansiveness of the Kingdom

-As a Christian you are now a part of God’s Kingdom expanse in this world.
+If you are a Christian, you are now a part of God’s Kingdom expanse in this world.

 The Gospel brings us into the Kingdom of God that makes totalizing claims on us.
 Willem Ouweneel notes that,